Nail the Interview

 2. Did Not Research the Company

 You need to have done your homework and researched the company that is interviewing you.
-You must know (at a minimum), what the company does, who their competitors are and why you want to work for them.
-To the extent possible (and linkedin is a great place to start), learn all you can about the interviewer(s) as well.
+You must know (at a minimum), what the company does, who their competitors are, and why you want to work for them.
+To the extent possible (and LinkedIn is a great place to start), learn all you can about the interviewer(s) as well.

 3. Poor telephone reception

-Depending on circumstances, you may need to use your cell phone for your telephone interview.
+Depending on the circumstances, you may need to use your cell phone for your telephone interview.
 If that’s the case, make sure that wherever you do your call you have good telephone reception.
 There is nothing worse than having the call drop or not being able to hear the interviewer (or them hearing you).
 Scout out some areas a day or two before the call so that you can test the reception.
 Make sure your phone is fully charged as well.

 4. Did not read the job description